sumanrajbhandari/BowlingScoreCardSimulator/README.md

 <hr />

 ## Source Code
-All the source code is insite /src folder.
-It 2 main directories
+All the source code is inside /src folder.
+It has 2 main directories
 ### `/src/bowling`
-This folder contains the algorithm for mainting the scorecard.
+This folder contains the algorithm for maintaing the scorecard.
 #### `BowlFrame.js`
 This class represents a single frame in the score board.
 #### `ScoreBoard.js`